robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 .top-right[
     ![Problem Context](images/problemcontext.png)
 ]
-## .red[Security objectives]
+## .red[Define Security objectives]
 What it means to be _adequately_ secure for the assets and the consequences of asset loss against which security will be assessed

-## .red[Measures of success]
+## .red[Define Measures of success]
 Strength of protection and level of assurance in the engineered protection capability

 ???
-The problem context defines several things:
+Let's look at some of the activities within each context The problem context defines several things:

 > First it defines the Security Objectives
 This is where you start to think of your mission/business processes.
 What assets are important and the consequences against which security will be assessed.

 > Second it defines the measures of Success
-The security objectives also need measures of success.
-The two combine to drive the development of security requirements and the development of claims that need support through evidence collected from engineering activities.
+The security objectives need measures of success.
+The two combine to drive the development of specific security-related claims that need support through evidence collected from engineering activities.

 ---
 # Problem Context (2/2)
 .top-right[
     ![Problem Context](images/problemcontext.png)
 ]
-## .red[Life cycle security concepts]
+## .red[Define Life cycle security concepts]
-Distinct contexts for interpretation of security and the associated processes, methods, and procedures
+> Distinct contexts for interpretation of security and the associated processes, methods, and procedures

 ???
-The problem context also allows the interpretation of security not only in the early stages of concept development but also development, production, utilization, maintenance and support as well as retirement.
+Next, the problem context also defines the lifecycle security concepts.
+Which means that the problem context not only informs the interpretation of security in the early stages of concept development but also in the rest of the lifecycle stages.
+This can range from development to   production, maintenance as well as retirement.

 --

-## .red[Security requirements]
+## .red[Define Security requirements]
-Specifies the functional, assurance, and strength characteristics for a protection mechanism
+> Specifies the functional, assurance, and strength characteristics for a protection mechanism

+## .red[Evidence for security aspects of the problem]
+> How well do we understand stakeholder protection needs?

 ???
-Finally, the problem context defines the security requirements in terms of the active protection and passive protections.
+Finally, the problem context defines the security requirements in terms of the active and passive protections.
 Let's take an example of an access control protection mechanism to understand its functional, assurance, and strength characteristics

 > Access Control itself is as a functional requirement as it requires developing code for the system of interest
 > Secure coding standards followed in the development of that code is an assurance requirement